 3. That the change is wholesome and nourishes the community, to ensure that people continue to thrive

 In many ways, these become our scorecard.
+This is how we hold ourselves to account and would hope you do too should we get to work with you.
 Every time we work with an organisation, we must evaluate how effective our support has been against these three principles.
 Unless the changes that we make are sustainable, purposeful and wholesome, and that they improve outcomes, add value, and ensure people thrive, then we will not have achieved our objective.
 Why?
 Because social justice matters.

 Our vision is:

-Our ideal state is that every school leader in the country is empowered to be able to create a state of change that has both a direct and real impact on society, as well as making a difference to what goes on inside the classroom.
-It’s not an either/or model.
-It’s both/and.
-We want this ideal state of social justice to become the new normal.
+Our ideal state is that every school leader in the country is empowered to be able to engage all stakeholders so that purposeful change has a real and tangible impact on society, as well as inside the classroom.

 Why?
 Because social justice matters.